xia-fr/xmonad-config/README.md

 # xmonad-config

 Hi friends.
+And maybe random strangers that are interested in my xmonad config!

 ## Getting Started

-First you will need to install some things.
+First you will need to install some things!

 ### Installing xmonad and related things